-- Refunds for trips, camps, and contractual workshops will only be issued if the spot can be filled from the waiting list.
-Some trips are non-refundable.
+- Refunds for camps and contractual workshops will only be issued if the spot can be filled from the waiting list.
+Some programs may be non-refundable.

 Program participants agree to the terms and conditions of the following Participation and Release Agreement: